 Canon EF 50mm f/1.8 STM lens approx £110 also available in f/1.4 £399

-Plus points: It's affordable, very lightweight, most natural field of view, and small.
+Plus points: It's affordable, very lightweight, most natural field of view, and is small.

 For filming and/or for cinematic shots I love to use a Cinesoft diffusion filter with my 100mm lens.
 If you're a fan of the Big screen filmic look then you might want to try a soft glow filter.
 It smooths highlights and gives a beautiful, but indiscreet bloom to your scene along with softening features and creates super dreamy bokeh.